openedx-unsupported/devstack/README.rst

 To instead only pull images required by your service and its dependencies, run ``make dev.pull.<service>``.

+Finally, ``make dev.provision.<service>`` can be used in place of ``make dev.provision`` in order to run an expedited version of provisioning for that singular service.
+For example, if you mess up just your Course Discovery database, running ``make dev.provision.discovery`` will take much less time than the full provisioning process.
+However, note that some services' provisioning processes depend on other services already being correcty provisioned.
+So, when in doubt, it may still be best to run the full ``make dev.provision``.

 Sometimes you may need to restart a particular application server.
 To do so, simply use the ``docker-compose restart`` command: